kyasuda2003/taurus/README.md

 tau.start();
 </pre>

-3) To run Taurus through Grunt you would need a <a href="http://gruntjs.com/getting-started">grunt install</a>.
+3) To run taurus through Grunt you would need a <a href="http://gruntjs.com/getting-started">grunt install</a>.
 <pre>
 $grunt start (start-dev for dev env)
 </pre>

-4) Before running Taurus unit test, you also need <a href="https://www.npmjs.com/package/istanbul">to install istanbul</a> and <a href="http://mochajs.org/"> to install mocha</a>.
+4) Before running taurus unit test, you also need <a href="https://www.npmjs.com/package/istanbul">to install istanbul</a> and <a href="http://mochajs.org/"> to install mocha</a>.
 <pre>
 $grunt test
 </pre>